robertchase/utool/README.md

   --csv               parse lines as csv

+  --un-comma          remove commas and/or leading dollar sign ($) from numbers

   --to-json           output as json (list of dict) using first row as keys

-  --to-sc             output as sc (spreadsheet calculator) format
+  --to-sc             output as sc (spreadsheet calculator) format (enables --un-comma)

   -n                  allow null columns --null-columns